-- Ensure appropriate privacy settings are applied when using social media sites - Refrain from sharing confidential / privileged information, discussing incidents, operational or employment matters or making critical / negative comments about the School / pupils / parents or colleagues on such forums - Profile information must not link them to the school - Not browse, create, transmit, display, publish or forward any material / images which is illegal, could offend or harass or anything which could bring an Employee's professional role or the School / Local Authority into disrepute - Never share / post images of pupils - Not post images of work colleagues without permission - Not access or update social media sites using school devices / during working time - Employees should not make contact with pupils or parents via social media accounts or have these individuals as social media 'friends' / 'contacts'.
-It is also recommended that Employees do not have ex- pupils or their families as social media 'friends'.
+- Ensure appropriate privacy settings are applied when using social media sites - Refrain from sharing confidential / privileged information, discussing incidents, operational or employment matters or making critical / negative comments about the School / pupils / parents or colleagues on such forums - Profile information must not link them to the school - Not browse, create, transmit, display, publish or forward any material / images which is illegal, could offend or harass or anything which could bring an Employee's professional role or the School / Local Authority into disrepute.
+For example, expressing controversial views related to protected characteristics such, as race, sex, disability, age or gender reassignment would be unacceptable. - Never share / post images of pupils - Not post images of work colleagues without permission - Not access or update social media sites using school devices / during working time

+Employees should not make contact with student / pupils or parents via social media accounts or have these individuals as social media 'friends' / 'contacts'.
+It is also recommended that Employees do not have expupils or their families as social media 'friends'.